 As was noted in the prior annual reports, there is no question that the lake and waterway are healthier and more aesthetically appealing than was the case several years ago.
-These improvements have been noted by a number of lakeside residents, who regularly speak with our scientists during these monitoring events.
-Also, there is no evidence of the recurrence of the prior algal mat along the bottom of the lake and waterway, which suggests that the prior conditions, which required dredging of the lake, has been successfully dealt with by the County.
+Also, there is no evidence of the recurrence of the prior algal mat along the bottom of the lake and waterway which had required dredging of the lake.
+This suggests that the prior conditions, have so far been successfully remediated through the mechanical harvesting effort performed by the County.

-Although the lake and waterway remain susceptible to future algal blooms, due to the naturally phosphorus-rich local geology, there is no doubt that Sunshine Lake and the Sunrise Waterway are healthier ecosystems than they were back in 2010 to 2012.
-While continued management is appropriate, and monitoring is needed to ensure that the lake does not revert back to its formerly impaired condition, the County should be proud of the progress made in the restoration of the water quality and ecological health of Sunshine Lake and the Sunrise Waterway.
+Although the lake and waterway remain susceptible to future algal blooms, due to the naturally phosphorus-rich local geology, it is clear that Sunshine Lake and the Sunrise Waterway are healthier ecosystems than they were back in 2010 to 2012.
+Continued management is appropriate and monitoring is needed to ensure that the lake does not revert back to its formerly impaired condition.